 According to the IRS, there are several reasons to file a past due return without delay:

-- To limit late payment penalties and interest charges
+- To limit late payment penalties and interest charges by filing and paying

 - To claim a refund if there is one due to you

 - To avoid issues when applying for a loan, such as for the purchase of a home

 A 5 Step Process to Paying Back Taxes

 Having to pay back taxes may be causing a wave of emotions and frustration, but it is required by law.
 Also, dealing with the problem can bring a sense of relief.
 Here are five basic steps to take:

 - Gather all necessary tax documents, such as W-2s, 1099s, and receipts for deductions and credits.